Interdisciplinary Faculty

 Texas A&M University, College Station

-Website: http://insects.tamu.edu/people/faculty/teelp.cfm
+Website: http://entomology.tamu.edu/people/teel-pete

 Email: pteel(at)tamu.edu